Digital-Naturalism-Laboratories/Mothbox/docs/docs/building/mothbox_pro/manufacture.md

 ## Open the Design Files

+(If you don't want to edit the file in KiCad you can skip ahead to the [manufacturing part](https://digital-naturalism-laboratories.github.io/Mothbox/docs/building/mothbox_pro/manufacture/#load-files-to-jlcpcb) by just using [these files we already produced](https://github.com/Digital-Naturalism-Laboratories/Mothbox_Electronics/tree/main/Mothbox_PCBs/Andy_PCB_5.0.5/MothBox/jlcpcb/production_files)!
 First clone the [github repository of all our design files](https://github.com/Digital-Naturalism-Laboratories/Mothbox_Electronics).

 Open it up in Github and make sure you have the latest version